Trump calls E.U. 'a foe,' claims 'nothing bad' to come from meeting Putin

 "That's what one of the purposes of this meeting is, so the president can see eye-to-eye with President Putin and ask him about it," Bolton said.

-Bolton was originally scheduled to be interviewed by Jake Tapper on CNN's State of the Union, but the White House cancelled his appearance after CNN's White House correspondent attempted to ask President Trump a question.
-White House Press Secretary Sanders tweeted that the administration cancelled the appearance because they would not be "rewarding bad behavior."
+Bolton was originally scheduled to be interviewed by Jake Tapper on CNN's State of the Union, but the White House cancelled his appearance after CNN's White House correspondent attempted to ask Trump a question at a news conference after last week's meeting with British Prime Minister Theresa May.
+White House Press Secretary Sarah Huckabee Sanders tweeted that the administration cancelled the appearance because they would not be "rewarding bad behavior."

 Trump, meanwhile, has numerous talking points on the agenda, including the ongoing conflict in Syria and the annexation of Crimea.